let-def/lrgrep/README.md

 The main tool is `lrgrep`.
 It takes:

 - a compiled Menhir grammar (a .cmly file, produced by passing `--cmly` flag to Menhir)
-- a list of rules (usually a .mlyl file).
+- a list of rules (usually a .lrgrep file).

 If the list of rule is well-formed, it produces an OCaml module that can match the rules against the state of a parser at runtime.